danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

     Default: 10.0.1.0/24
 ```

-#### 2. Create VPC resource in main template
+#### 2. Create the VPC resource in the main template
-In the code below, note that passing parameter values to resources works the same as if using a single standalone template.
+In the code below, note that passing parameter values to resources is done in the same way as using a single standalone template.
 Make sure that parameter name in the main template matches parameter name in the VPC template.

 Add this code in the _Resources_ section of the main template (`main.yaml`)